telent/liminix/doc/admin.rst

 .. code-block:: console

-   mtd -r write /tmp/firmware.bin firmware
+   mtd -e -r write /tmp/firmware.bin firmware

+The options to this command are for "erase before writing" and "reboot after writing".

 For more information, please see the `OpenWrt manual <https://openwrt.org/docs/guide-user/installation/sysupgrade.cli>`_ which may also contain (hardware-dependent) instructions on how to flash an image using the vendor firmware - perhaps even from a web interface.

 Updating an installed system (JFFS2)